Kezzryn/Advent-of-Code/Synacor Challenge/README.md

 With the first code in hand and the first lines of a framework laid out, things were off to a good start.

 ### Code 2 - Developer's first op-code.
 My next task was to load the `challenge.bin` file into `mainMemory[]`.
-With a general lack of experience working with binary files, I immediatly turned to Microsoft's help documentation.
+With a general lack of experience working with binary files, I immediately turned to Microsoft's help documentation.
 Pilfering some example code, I loaded the binary into `mainMemory[]`.

 Almost.

-I briefly tripped over the subtle but critical detail that `BaseStream.Position` doesn't directly map to the the indexes for `mainMemory[]`.
+I briefly tripped over the subtle but critical detail that `BaseStream.Position` doesn't directly map to the indexes for `mainMemory[]`.

 After adjusting to account for the offset, the binary successfully loaded into `mainMemory[]`.
 ```csharp